diminDDL/PiUPS/README.md

 - You **reject false narratives perpetuated by Russian state propaganda**

 To learn more about the war and how you can help, [click here](https://u24.gov.ua/).
 Glory to Ukraine! 🇺🇦

+### AND

+## CERN Open Hardware Licence (CERN-OHL-W) TL;DR

+- **Can:**
+  - *Use*: You are free to use the hardware design in any way.
+  - *Modify*: You can make modifications to the design.
+  - *Distribute*: You can share the original or modified design with others.
+  - *Commercial Use*: You can use the design in commercial projects.

+- **Can't:**
+  - *Hold Liable*: The original author is not liable for any damages or consequences resulting from the use of the design.

+- **Conditions:**
+  - *Attribution*: You must give appropriate credit to the original author, including a copyright notice, a link to the license, and an indication of any changes made.
+  - *ShareAlike*: If you modify the design, you must distribute your contributions under the same license as the original.
+  - *License Notice*: You must include a copy of the CERN-OHL-W with the distributed design or provide a clear link to the license.

+Disclaimer: This summary is not a legal document and does not provide legal advice.
+Please read the full license text for a complete understanding of its terms and conditions.

 ## Info